danilop/LambdAuth/README.md

 ## LambdAuth

-This is a sample authentication service implemented with a server-less architecture, using [AWS Lambda](http://aws.amazon.com/lambda/) to host and execute the code and [Amazon DynamoDB](http://aws.amazon.com/dynamodb/) as persistent storage.
+A sample authentication service implemented with a server-less architecture, using [AWS Lambda](http://aws.amazon.com/lambda/) to host and execute the code and [Amazon DynamoDB](http://aws.amazon.com/dynamodb/) as persistent storage.
 This provides a cost-efficient solution that is scalable and highly available.

 The authentication can be used with [Amazon Cognito](http://aws.amazon.com/cognito/) to assume an Authenticated Role via [Developer Authenticated Identities](http://docs.aws.amazon.com/cognito/devguide/identity/developer-authenticated-identities/).